satishchpn/explore-aws/SpringBoot-DynamoDB-EleasticBeanStalk.md

 > Steps To follow:

-	Step 1: Create Table
+	Step 1: Create Table In DynamoDB
-	Step 2: Create a User Group
+	Step 2: Create a User Group in IAM
-	Step3 : Create a User
+	Step3 : Create a User in IAM
-	Step4 : Create a Policy
+	Step4 : Create a Policy in IAM
 	Step5 : Attach the Policy To User Group
-	Step6:  Develop the Spring Boot Demp APP using the user credentials and DynamoDB Details or Download the demo Application Zip File
+	Step6:  Develop the Spring Boot Demp APP using the user credentials and DynamoDB Config or Download the Demo Application Zip File and Update DynamoDB Configs
 	Step7:  Create Application in Elastic BeanStalk
+	Steps8: Download Postman Collection(springboot-dynamodb-api-collection)
-	Step8: 	Verify the API with CRUD Operations.
+	Step8: 	Verify the API with CRUD Operations Using Postman Colection

-> Download Spring boot Project(spring-boot-aws-dynamodb-example.zip).
-Unzip it and build jar file to later upload into Elastic BeanStalk.

-	> Note: Elastic Beanstalk is configured to forward requests to port 5000 by default so change the application port to 5000 if not there
-		Open application.properties change server.port to 5000
-		server.port=5000
-		Open cmd and type mvn clean install to create spring-boot-aws-dynamodb-example.jar file

 > Navigate to DynamoDB Dashboard (AWS Region: US East (N. Virginia) us-east-1)